Farewe/invacost/Readme.md

 less than 50% of the economic impacts**.

-Likewise, we can say it takes approximately 1 year to have 25% of the economic data for any year, and 7 years to reach at least 75% of economic data.
+Likewise, we can say it takes approximately 1 year to have 25% of the cost data for any year, and 7 years to reach at least 75% of cost data.

 Hence, any analysis on recent years will be based on incomplete data and is highly likely to provide an underestimation of actual costs.